nbrest/kamehouse/docs/execution/execution.md

 ## Deploy:

 - Use the `deploy-kamehouse.sh` script to deploy all kamehouse modules
-- Use the `deploy-kamehouse-dev.sh` script to deploy webapp kamehouse modules to dev environment
+- Use the `deploy-kamehouse-dev.sh` script to deploy all kamehouse modules to dev environment

 ## Build: